return42/sphkerneldoc/linux_src_doc/include/drm/drm_drv_h.rst

     Driver callback for fetching a raw hardware vblank counter for the CRTC specified with the pipe argument.
-If a device doesn't have a hardware counter, the driver can simply use
+If a device doesn't have a hardware counter, the driver can simply leave the hook as NULL.
-    \ :c:func:`drm_vblank_no_hw_counter`\  function.
     The DRM core will account for missed vblank events while interrupts where disabled based on system timestamps.

     Wraparound handling and loss of events due to modesetting is dealt with in the DRM core code, as long as drivers call
     \ :c:func:`drm_crtc_vblank_off`\  and \ :c:func:`drm_crtc_vblank_on`\  when disabling or
     enabling a CRTC.

+    This is deprecated and should not be used by new drivers.
+    Use \ :c:type:`drm_crtc_funcs.get_vblank_counter <drm_crtc_funcs>`\  instead.

     Returns: